braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/initial_sdk_setup/installation_methods/cocoapods.md

 ---

-# CocoaPods Integration
+# CocoaPods integration

-## Step 1: Install CocoaPods
+## Step 1: install cocoapods

 Installing the iOS SDK via [CocoaPod][apple_initial_setup_1] automates the majority of the installation process for you.
 Before beginning this process please ensure that you are using [Ruby version 2.0.0][apple_initial_setup_2] or greater.
 Don't worry, knowledge of Ruby syntax isn't necessary to install this SDK.